omni/tokenbridge-burner-wallet-plugin/README.md

 - `startWatchingAddress`: Indicates how to listen to value transfers incoming into your account.
 - `_send`: Indicates how to send value to another account.

+#### Gateways
+Gateways can be thought of as “wrapped RPC providers”, as they transmit data from the wallet to endpoints such as Infura.
+Gateways use the `network` id from the assets to select the correct endpoints.

+The `@burner-wallet/core` module contains some standard gateways:
+- InfuraGateway
+- XDaiGateway
+- InjectedGateway (which transmits messages through an injected Web3 provider such as Metamask).

 #### Exchange Plugin
 The `@burner-wallet/exchange` package is an extendable plugin for implementing asset exchanges and bridges.
 The exchange module accepts an array of trading pairs.